 Scorecards have been in the industry for some time now, and they are certainly nothing new.
 However, what information do you need to collect on them?

-In our last article, we had a look at quality monitoring and some of the factors that you may want to include in your control.
+, we had a look at quality monitoring and some of the factors that you may want to include in your control.
 We had points like the following:

 While these are great things to monitor, there is still the question of how to control them.
 Also, what specific checks are required.
 That extra level of detail is the reasoning behind the writing of this article.
 For example, how do you score for attention if there are no subcategories to check?

 Scorecards For Call Centers – Getting to The Detail

 As I have just mentioned, scoring on broad categories can get messy and uncontrollable.
 Therefore, a call center is much more productive if there are specific critical points checked.

 So, let’s take a look at some of the details that can be collected.
 For this example, we are going to look at an education course call.

 First of all, we are going to take a look at the professionalism of an agent.
 You may think that scoring someone on their ability to be professional is a simple, single question.
 However, here is a list of a couple of things that you may want to find out in just the introduction stage of a call:

 - Agent Name. – This point may seem obvious; however, sometimes, especially with new starters in a company, it is a simple point to miss.